laukik-target/realtime_logging/README.md

 # realtime_logging
-This is real time logging using we sockets between nodeserver and any client
+This is real time logging using web sockets between nodeserver and any client